 INTERIM DISQUALIFYING CRIMINAL OFFENSES

-Conviction for one of the following felonies is disqualifying if the applicant was convicted, pled guilty (including ‘no contest’), or found not guilty by reason of insanity within seven years of the date of the application; OR if the applicant was released from prison after conviction within five years of the date of the application.
+Conviction for one of the following felonies is disqualifying if the applicant was convicted, pled guilty (including ‘no contest’), found not competent to stand trial, or found not guilty by reason of insanity within seven years of the date of the application; OR if the applicant was released from incarceration after conviction within five years of the date of the application.

 - Unlawful possession, use, sale, manufacture, purchase, distribution, receipt, transfer, shipping, transporting, delivery, import, export of, or dealing in a firearm or other weapon.
 A firearm or other weapon includes, but is not limited to, firearms as defined in 18 U.S.C.
 921(a)(3) or 26 U.S.C.
 5 845(a), or items contained on the U.S. Munitions Import List at 27 CFR 447.21.